-Mountain Lion attack 'very, very vicious;' Mother's bravery saves 5-year-old
+Mountain lion attack 'very, very vicious;' Mother's bravery saves 5-year-old

 "He is the most courageous, adventurous little guy I have ever met and I am not surprised that if there was a kid who could wrestle a mountain lion and come out on top, it would be Jack."

-Meanwhile, state Fish and Wildlife personnel were back on the trails near the Purisima Creek Redwoods Open Space Wednesday morning searching for the cat.
-The animal's DNA had been recovered from the boy's clothing.
+Meanwhile, fish and wildlife personnel were back on the trails near the Purisima Creek Redwoods Open Space Wednesday morning searching for the cat.
+The animal's DNA has been recovered from the boy's clothing and investigators were hoping to create a DNA profile of the specific mountain lion.

+CDFW said officials were driving the samples to their Sacramento lab and were hoping to get the process started Wednesday evening and completed sometime Thursday.

-"Our coastal community has endured so much these past few weeks," said San Mateo County Sheriff Christina Corpus.
+"Our coastal community has endured so much these past few weeks," said San Mateo County Sheriff Christina Corpus referring to last week's mass shooting in Half Moon Bay and the recent flooding in the area.
 "Our entire agency is saddened of this news and sends many warm wishes to the child for a speedy and full recovery.
 Our thoughts are with the family at this time."

 Mountain lion attacks on humans are rare.
 Around 20 confirmed attacks have occurred in California in more than a century of record-keeping, according to CDFW.